 These cocktails have been around for awhile, but are just recently starting to pick up steam here in the U.S. Their sudden rise in popularity can be linked to the Kombucha craze.
 For those of you unfamiliar with Kombucha, it is a drink often referred to as the Immortal Health Elixir.
-It’s made from a variety of fermented black or green teas that’s enjoyed as a beverage for it’s health benefits.
+It’s made from a variety of fermented black or green teas that are enjoyed as a beverage for its health benefits.

 For those brave enough to try one of these off the wall cocktails, check out this delicious recipe below, which incorporates Kombucha.